SKR301/Metric-Clock/docs.md

 The output may vary depending on the day/time you use it.

 ## - now(format)
-`format: string value representing the format for output or empty`<br>
+`format: (string) => Representing the format for output or empty`<br>
-`return: Metric datetime in given format`<br>
+`return: (string) => Metric datetime in given format`<br>

-The now function display the current metric time in provided format.
+The **now** function display the current metric time in provided format.
 It takes a string as a parameter which represent the format you want you output in, and returns the current data and time.
 You can modify the format as you like, by default it's <br />**Time: %Hh:%Mm:%Ss\nDate: %dd-%mm-%yy** Given below are list of available formatting variable keywords<br />

 <p align="center">
   <img src="https://user-images.githubusercontent.com/47807051/143493078-8070610b-4c56-430a-95f4-9fbb0fd98bd8.png" alt="format_keyowrds"/>